Communicate and Language Curriculum

 All Learn: All Lead: All Achieve

-Communication and Language Curriculum
+Communication and Language

-Intent of Communication and Language Development
+Intent of Communication and Language Curriculum

 We aim to support all our children to become effective communicators, to be able to listen, receive and process information and ideas and to be capable of expressing their thoughts and feelings in a meaningful way to others.
 We believe well-developed communication and language skills will provide a firm foundation for children’s overall development.
-We strongly believe in developing attention and listening skills and stimulating a love of words extending vocabulary.
+We strongly believe in developing attention and listening skills and stimulating a love of words and extending vocabulary.
 We also believe and recognise the importance of developing our children’s love of reading by sharing with them a wide range of texts and by teaching them early phonic skills that will support their reading development.

-Implementation of Communication and Language Development
+Implementation of Communication and Language Curriculum